Fittness Marketing and its Harmful Message

 I love fitness.
-I loved it so much that I made it my career.
-I used to be a Certified Strength and Conditioning Specialist.
-Yet my perspective on fitness has changed.
+I loved it so much that I made it my career as a former Certified Strength and Conditioning Specialist.

-- Earn your body.
+- Earn and burn your food.

 Needless to say, there’s a lot wrong with this picture.